 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI was usually attached to a customer's policy by Barclaycard, in some cases without their knowledge.
-Barclaycard were known to reject a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI may have been attached to a customer's policy by Barclaycard, in some cases without their knowledge.
+Barclaycard may have disapproved a credit application if PPI was refused by the customer.

 Barclaycard PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Barclaycard.

-There are many examples of Barclaycard mis-selling PPI, some consumers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Barclaycard that it was optional.
+There are many examples of Barclaycard mis-selling PPI, some customers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Barclaycard that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclaycard, and this was not demonstrated to you at the point of sale, then you would be due PPI compensation from Barclaycard.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclaycard, and this was not clarified to you at the point of sale, then you would be due compensation from Barclaycard.

 Barclaycard, initially launched in 1966 was the first all-purpose credit card scheme operated by a British bank, although Barclaycard was not the first payment card to be issued in the United Kingdom, Diners Club was launched in 1962 and American Express in 1963.
 Barclaycard saw American Express as its biggest competitor in the credit card market.